Firewall Connectivity Guide

 Netreo sends various kinds of alert notifications that can be configured by the customer.
 Each of these alerts requires connectivity from the Netreo VA.

-• Email alerts require SMTP (which use the ports listed below) originating from the Netreo VA.
+• Email alerts require SMTP (which uses the ports listed below) originating from the Netreo VA.
 An SMTP proxy can be configured if you do not wish to allow direct outbound SMTP access to outside servers (for example, directly alerting to gmail or to a cellular messaging system).
 However, the use of an SMTP relay can create a single point of failure for email-based alarms, and it is recommended that you configure alternative alerting mechanisms to handle these cases when using a relay.
 The following options are available when configuring Netreo's mail delivery system (Administration > Alerts > Mail Setup).

 • Direct SMTP uses port TCP/25 on the mail server.